-This document provides a summary of the consultation undertaken on the Great Yarmouth Shopfront Design Guide (SPD) under Regulation 12 of the Town and County Planning (Local Planning) Regulations 2012 (as amended).
-It provides the information required under Regulation 12 and 13 of the above mentioned regulations.
-The document sets out:
+This section provides a summary of the consultation undertaken on the Great Yarmouth Shopfront Design Guide (SPD) under Regulation 12 of the Town and County Planning (Local Planning) Regulations 2012 (as amended).
+It provides the information required under Regulation 12 of the above mentioned regulations.
+The section sets out: